-The device enters the STOP Mode when the STOP instruction is executed by the eZ8 CPU.
-For more details about STOP Mode, see the [Low-Power Modes](#) chapter on page 30.
+The device enters the Stop Mode when the STOP instruction is executed by the eZ8 CPU.
+See the [Low-Power Modes](#) chapter on page 30 for detailed Stop Mode information.
 During Stop Mode Recovery, the CPU is held in reset for about 66 IPO cycles if the crystal oscillator is disabled or about 5000 cycles if it is enabled.